Pose Priors from Language Models: Related Work

-3D pose reconstruction is especially challenging when there is self-contact or inter-person contact.
-This has motivated a line of work on pose reconstruction approaches tailored for this setting. ~\cite{muller2021self} focuses on predicting self contact regions for 3D pose estimation by leveraging a dataset with collected contact annotations to model complex poses such as arm on hip or crossed arms. ~\cite{fieraru2020three} introduces the first dataset with hand-annotated ground truth contact labels between two people.
-REMIPS~\cite{fieraru2021remips} and BUDDI~\cite{muller2023generative} train models on the person-to-person contact maps in this data in order to improve 3D pose estimation of multiple people from a single image.
-However, contact annotations, which are crucial for these approaches, are difficult and expensive to acquire.
+\textbf{Contact inference in 3D pose reconstruction.} 3D pose reconstruction is especially challenging when there is self-contact or inter-person contact.
+This has motivated a line of work on pose reconstruction approaches tailored for these settings. ~\cite{muller2021self} focuses on predicting self contact regions for 3D pose estimation by leveraging a dataset with contact annotations to model complex poses such as crossed arms. ~\cite{fieraru2020three} introduces the first dataset with hand-annotated ground-truth contact labels between two people.
+REMIPS~\citep{fieraru2021remips} and BUDDI~\citep{muller2023generative} train models on the person-to-person contact maps in this data in order to improve 3D pose estimation of multiple people from a single image.
+CloseInt~\citep{huang2024closely} trains a physics-guided diffusion model on two-person motion capture data for this task.
+However, contact annotations, which are crucial for these approaches, are expensive to acquire.
 Our method does not require any training on such annotations.
-Instead, we leverage an LMM's implicit knowledge about pose to constrain pose optimization to capture both self- and person-to-person contact.
+Instead, we leverage an LMM's implicit knowledge of pose to constrain pose optimization to capture both self- and person-to-person contact.